Key takeaways

 Bottom Line

-Not recommended for: Anyone who needs to evaluate actual capabilities today.
+Not recommended for: Anyone who needs proven reliability, references, or vendor durability guarantees today.

 Research by Ry Walker Research • methodology